brettn422/brettn422.github.io/README.md

 ### Contact

-Mail: email@umich.edu
+Mail: brettn422@gmail.com

-Tel: (734) 555-5555
+Tel: (616) 916-1195

 ### About me
-I am a First-Year Masters Student at the University of Michigan studying Quantitative Finance and Risk Management.
+I am a graduated Masters Student from the University of Michigan, specializing Quantitative Finance and Risk Management.

 Here is a link to my [Resume/CV](https://www.google.com).